 The story is set at the Marcia Blaine School for Girls in Edinburgh, where a teacher and extraordinaire Miss Jean Brodie works.

-She’s unmistakably outspoken and passionate about her unorthodox teaching methods, of which she wants to bring out the best of her students.
+She’s unmistakably outspoken and passionate about her unorthodox teaching methods, and she wants to bring out the best in her students.

 She strives to teach them independence, passion, and ambition.
 And while some of the students love her, one of them will betray her…

 If you’re looking for science fiction Scottish books, you’re going to love The Wasp Factory by Iain Banks.

 It’s a coming-of-age story about a 16-year-old boy named Frank who lives with his father in a remote Scottish village.

 They live an unconventional life after his mother abandoned them years ago and his elder brother was sent to a psychiatric hospital.